-At UIC, Bray also serves as Associate Director for Scientific Outreach at the Center for Dissemination and Implementation Science, an interdisciplinary research center focused on the processes that promote or inhibit the adoption of evidence-based and empirically-supported interventions in real-life settings in the US and globally.
+At the University of Illinois at Chicago, Bray serves as Associate Director for Scientific Outreach at the Center for Dissemination and Implementation Science, an interdisciplinary research center focused on the processes that promote or inhibit the adoption of evidence-based and empirically-supported interventions in real-life settings in the US and globally.
 Bray also serves as the Director of the Dissemination, Software, and Technology Core of The Methodology Center at Penn State.

 Bray’s research focuses on the development and application of advanced latent class modeling techniques to questions about the development of substance use, with a special emphasis on its relation to the development of comorbid risk behaviors, such as risky sexual behavior and gambling.
 Her technical work has focused on flexible approaches to adding predictors, outcomes, moderators, mediators, and inverse propensity score weights to latent class models.